 Mortgage Insurance, Default Insurance, Homeowners Insurance, Mortgage Life Insurance… it can be confusing!!

-As a general fule of thumb mortgage insurance (for conventional loans) are required for loans with less than 25% equity in the property.
-For government loans - you can count on having Mortgage Insurance no matter how much equity you have in the home.
+As a general rule of thumb mortgage insurance (for conventional loans) are required for loans with less than 25% equity in the property.
+For government loans – you can count on having Mortgage Insurance no matter how much equity you have in the home.

 Mortgage Insurance and Default Insurance are virtually the same thing.
-They are called by different acronyms, dependant upon the mortgage loan program you are using to finance your home.
-It was put into place in the early 1970s to protect lenders against giganitc losses created by large numbers of foreclosure (like the economic conditions we find ourselves in today!)
+They are called by different acronyms, dependent upon the mortgage loan program you are using to finance your home.
+It was put into place in the early 1970s to protect lenders against gigantic losses created by large numbers of foreclosure (like the economic conditions we find ourselves in today!)
 Mark Flanders, of Spokane wrote a great article on potential ways to AVOID paying PMI – although these options are quickly going away.

 Conventional loans refer to mortgage insurance as PMI, and can be financed, paid by the Lender, or paid on a monthly basis.
 Here’s some more information…

 - One-Time Financed mortgage insurance.
 We recommend this mortgage insurance product on a regular basis.
 A discount is offered in the mortgage insurance rate as the PMI company receives full payment “upfront.”
 The premium is added to the loan balance, however it doesn’t adversely affect your equity position, as there are provisions for refunding pro-rated monies back if you sell or refinance.
 There are also tax advtanges as your loan amount will be higher.